Standard Terms & Conditions of Sale

 - Claims for damaged or defective goods or incorrect delivery must be made within ten business days of delivery.
 Where any goods are returned to the manufacturer or supplier they remain at the customer’s risk pending acceptance of liability by the manufacturer.
 The customer is to pay the freight and other cost of returning the goods unless the reason for return is directly and wholly caused by an error of the Company or the manufacturer in which case only the freight for the return will be paid for by the Company or manufacturer.

-- Except for defective goods supplied by the Company, goods returned for credit will only be considered for acceptance subject to the following conditions:-
+- Except for defective goods supplied by the Company, goods returned for credit will only be considered for acceptance (at our sole and unfettered discretion), subject to the following conditions:-

 - goods returned must have been incorrectly supplied or damaged prior to risk passing;